owasp-modsecurity/ModSecurity/README.md

 ## Reporting Issues

-If you are facing a configuration issue or something is not working as you expected to be, please use ModSecurity user’s mailing list.
-Issues on GitHub are also welcomed, but prefer to have user questions on the mailing list first, where you can reach an entire community.
-Also don’t forget to look for an existent issue before open a new one.
+If you are facing a configuration issue or something is not working as you expected to be, please use the ModSecurity user’s mailing list.
+Issues on GitHub are also welcomed, but we prefer to have user ask questions on the mailing list first so that you can reach an entire community.
+Also don’t forget to look for existing issues before open a new one.

-If you are willing to open an issue on GitHub, don’t forget to tell us the version of your libmodsecurity and the version of a specific connector if there is one.
+If you are going to open a new issue on GitHub, don’t forget to tell us the version of your libmodsecurity and the version of a specific connector if there is one.